Changes Through Time

 Erected by U.S. Army Corps of Engineers.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 11, 2012, by Bryan Simmons of Attleboro, Massachusetts.
-This page has been viewed 534 times since then and 30 times this year.
+It was originally submitted on July 11, 2012, by Bryan Simmons of Attleboro, Massachusetts.
+This page has been viewed 572 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on July 11, 2012, by Bryan Simmons of Attleboro, Massachusetts. • Bill Pfingsten was the editor who published this page.